bhstark2/babel-information-model/draft-ietf-babel-information-model.md

 : A non-negative integer that  monotonically increases.
 Counters may have discontinuities and they are not expected to persist across restarts.

-credentials
-: An opaque type representing credentials needed by a cryptographic mechanism to secure communication.
-Data models must expand this opaque type as needed and required by the security protocols utilized.

 datetime
 : A type representing a date and time using the Gregorian calendar.
 The datetime format MUST conform to RFC 3339 {{RFC3339}}.